ELIGIBILITY FOR SERVICES

 The medical lab at SHS offers most testing typically found at a primary care doctor's office or an outpatient clinic.
 These include throat & urine cultures, rapid strep tests, rapid mono tests, urine pregnancy tests, fingerstick blood sugars & hemoglobins, urine dip & microscopic analysis etc, and are performed without any additional charge to students.
-They are performed when ordered by an SHS provider (Doctor/Nurse Practitioner) for medically valid reasons; not merely at the request of a student.
+They are performed when ordered by an SHS provider (Nurse Practitioner) for medically valid reasons; not merely at the request of a student.
 When more sophisticated tests are needed, they can be ordered by the provider and obtained through Quest Diagnostics, our reference lab.
 These labs must be paid for by the student at Student Accounts, or at SHS using a credit card, drawn by the clinical support staff at SHS, and sent to our reference lab via courier.
 Results are available within 24 to 48 hours for most labs.
-This service is restricted to labs ordered by our own providers; we cannot perform tests or draw labs ordered by outside physicians.
+This service is restricted to labs ordered by our own providers; we cannot perform tests or draw labs ordered by outside providers.

 Medications required by students may be prescribed by our health care providers; prescriptions written by our providers must be filled at one of our local pharmacies (see Community Resources for a list of pharmacies).

 Our staff can only administer medication dose(s) in the clinic upon the order of a health care provider.
 Orders from outside physicians must be reviewed by one of our providers before any medication can be administered to a student.

 TUBERCULOSIS SKIN TESTING